 Dash Hudson analyzed nearly 100 brands in the wedding industry to provide a set of Instagram benchmarks.
 These benchmarks provide brands with an understanding of how their content compares to the industry average.
 If you wonder if there’s opportunity for your brand on social media or need to prove it’s efficacy to a wider team, benchmarks demonstrate how the wedding industry performs on Instagram and whether it’s a worthwhile investment for your brand.

 In this article, we discuss:

-As of 2023, the market size of the wedding industry in the United States is a staggering $70.3 billion.
+The market size of the wedding industry in the United States is projected to grow to a staggering $413.98 billion in 2030, and was valued at $160.5 billion in 2020.
 With that in mind, it’s no surprise that the industry encompasses a wide range of brands.

 Dash Hudson’s Wedding benchmarks include brands in the following categories:

 To provide wedding brands with a baseline for how they stack up, Dash Hudson analyzed nearly 100 wedding brands to provide four key benchmarks:

 Dash Hudson’s Wedding Industry benchmarks for Instagram provide brands with a target and give valuable insight into the wedding industry landscape.

 For example, on Instagram, the monthly growth rate for wedding brands is an impressive 2.3%!
 This growth rate surpasses the overall industry average of 0.6%, suggesting that the wedding industry has an increasingly interested audience for wedding content compared to other industries.

 One of the most interesting findings is that Reels content performs 3x higher than static and carousel content for wedding posts.
 If your brand only focuses on static or carousel content, including Reels content may be a way to increase your engagement rate.
 Instagram’s algorithm also gives Reels content the opportunity for uncapped Reach, meaning your brand’s content is no longer limited to just your followers.